grafana/agent/docs/sources/flow/reference/cli/run.md

 the "seed node") can either omit the flags that specify peers to join or can try to connect to itself.

-To accelerate startup time, you can use the `--cluster.max-initial-join-peers` flag to limit the number of peers the system joins upon initialization.
+To join or rejoin a cluster, the agent will try to connect to a certain number of peers limited by the `--cluster.max-join-peers` flag.
+This flag can be useful for clusters of significant sizes because connecting to a high number of peers can be an expensive operation.
+To disable this behavior, set the `--cluster.max-join-peers` flag to 0.
+If the value of `--cluster.max-join-peers` is higher than the number of peers discovered, the agent will connect to all of them.

 ### Clustering states